sergekovbasyuk/block-listener/README.md

 # block-listener
-Job that listens for new btc transactions  for selected addresses and adds them to db
+1. npm install
+2. add btc addresses to config
+3. npm run dev
+Note: MongoDB should be running on url and port specified in config